 Working with or making grants to other organisations

-Carry out proper due diligence when you work with, or make grants to, other bodies to achieve their aims.
+Carry out proper due diligence when you work with, or make grants to, any other bodies, including:

 You must make sure that any grant recipient or partner body is suitable.
 They must have appropriate safeguarding procedures in place.
 Make sure there are clear lines of responsibility and reporting between all bodies involved.